corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 We get:

 ```
-Oldroyd, [not specified]: 14 July 1944
+Oldroyd, [no given name specified]: 14 July 1944
 michaelOldroyd is valid.
 ```

-There is a family of other similar extensions like `IsNull()`, and `IsUndefined()` for you to explore.
+There is a family of other similar extensions like `IsNull()`, and `IsNullOrUndefined()` for you to explore.

-These can come in handy when you are dealing with the possibility of additional properties on your object.
+One case when these can come in handy is when you are dealing with the possibility of additional properties on your object.

 ### Additional properties